 Why Should I Use a Personalized Workspace in Project Management Software?

 The workspace within your project management software is the part of the system that you interact with.
-It’s the dashboard, layout, and features that you see and use as you navigate the tool.
-It’s basically everything except the back office coding and behind-the-scenes operations.
+It’s the dashboard, layout, and features you see and use to navigate the tool.
+It’s basically everything except the back-office coding and behind-the-scenes operations.

-Project management software that supports a personalized workspace means that it allows you to configure the tools, buttons, layouts, and features you interact with so that they suit your needs and preferences.
+Project management software that supports a personalized workspace means that it allows you to configure the tools, buttons, layouts, and features you interact with to suit your needs and preferences.

 The importance of personalization

 There’s no doubt that our surroundings can impact the way we think, feel, and work.
 Less than 50% of U.S. workers report that they feel satisfied with their current work environment.
 Yet not enough attention is paid to the spaces we work in and the tools we work with every day.

 The truth is, we can all be much happier, more productive, and better-focused employees if we put greater thought and effort into how we design our workplace — whether in the office or remotely.

 Plenty of studies tell us what experts think the ideal workspace should look like: high ceilings, light blue walls, and probably a lot of plants.
 But research into the wants and needs of actual employees tells a different story: Work flexibility is rated the second-highest factor in overall employee happiness, behind compensation.